 Editor’s Note: TODO: Decide whether to keep the security configuration for the MCG, i.e., NR SA and NE-DC.
 For EN-DC these (similar) parameters will remain to be in LTE structure.

+2> if securityConfig includes securityConfigMaster:

 3> if the keyChangeIndicator received in the securityConfigHO is set to TRUE:

 4> update the KeNB key based on the KASME key taken into use with the latest successful NAS SMC procedure, as specified in TS 33.401 [32];